New FFM: New Zealand

-The New Zealand government has reportedly begun talks with Japan in the sidelines of the Indo Pacific 2025 defence expo in Sydney, Australia about a potential aquisition of the "Upgraded Mogami" for the Royal New Zealand Navy as a replacement for their in-service Anzac-class frigates.
+The New Zealand government has reportedly begun talks with Japan in the sidelines of the Indo Pacific 2025 defence expo in Sydney, Australia about a potential acquisition of the "Upgraded Mogami" for the Royal New Zealand Navy (RNZN) as a replacement for their in-service Anzac-class frigates.
+On 7 May 2026, the New Zealand Ministry of Defense announced that the Type 31 frigate and the Upgraded Mogami were the two contenders to replace the RNZN's Anzac-class frigates.
+On 26 May 2026, it was announced that discussions on potentially acquiring the Mogami would take place in Singapore during the Shangri-La Dialogue security forum in a trilateral dialogue with Japanese Defense Minister Shinjiro Koizumi, New Zealand Defense Minister Chris Penk and Australian Defense Minister Richard Marles.